MicrosoftDocs/quantum-docs/azure-quantum/reference/providers/microsoft-quantum-solution.md

 - Publisher: [Microsoft](https://microsoft.com)
 - Provider ID: `microsoft`

-During the private preview, customers get the following usage for free:
+During the private preview, customers get the following usage **for free**:

+- 5 hours of CPU usage per workspace and up to 10 hours of CPU usage per subscription.
-- Five hours of solver time per month
+- 1 hour of FPGA usage per workspace and up to 2 hours of FPGA usage per subscription.
 - Up to five concurrent optimization jobs

 ## Targets